Podcasts

 - Give Them An Argument

-- Ben Burgis takes a mostly academic and sometimes philosophical approach to current political affairs in the U.S. It sometimes feels repetitive, but I also understand that that's the point of the show.
-Right wing media rarely produces anything novel, though they do make some wonderful blunders and mistakes, which are ripe for lampooning.
+- Ben Burgis takes a mostly academic and sometimes philosophical approach to current political affairs in the U.S. It sometimes gets repetitive, but right wing media rarely produces anything novel, and the point of GTAA is to respond to such media.

 - American Prestige